 Once again, we're going to recommend using WordPress.
 If you heard of ways to create blog, you know of course WordPress is used for all types of websites - but one of its main reasons has always been to create a blog.

-Step 1: Create a SiteGround Account
+1. Create a SiteGround Account

 We recommend SiteGround because we have use them ourselves, we find them great, and more importantly, we can show you how to create blog in 2 minutes with SiteGround.
 You can see our full review of SiteGround here.

-Step 2: How to create blog in 2 minutes
+2. Create a blog in 2 minutes

 Once you've logged in to your SiteGround account - you'll need to visit your CPanel by clicking the button as shown below.
 Here we will show you how to create blog in Wordpress.